KORPSE/disciple/README.md

 <snippet>
   <content>
-# Souce
+# DIsciple

-Souce is a small dependency injection library for Scala inspired by Guice and Scaldi on pure Scala without macro and reflection (actually using ClassTag)
-The main feature is early determining cycle references and lack of bindings.
+DIsciple is a small dependency injection library for Scala inspired by Guice and Scaldi on pure no-dep Scala without macro and reflection (actually using ClassTag).
+The main feature is early determining cycle references and graph incompleteness.

 ## Installation

-TODO: Publish to maven
+TODO: Publish to sonatype

 ## Usage